THRASTRO/sofa.js/docs/iau.apcg13.md

 2) All the vectors are with respect to BCRS axes.

-3) In cases where the caller wishes to supply his own Earth ephemeris, the function iauApcg can be used instead of the present function.
+3) In cases where the caller wishes to supply his own Earth ephemeris, the function [iauApcg][1] can be used instead of the present function.

 4) This is one of several functions that inserts into the astrom